NiagaraInfoSec/penetration_testing/readme.md

 Layout:

-- data: Contains useful data files
+- data: Contains data files for guessing answers to security questions
-    - commonsurnames.txt: A list of common last names, useful for answering security questions such as "What is your mother's maiden name"
+    - securityquestions.txt: A list of target security questions
+    - cities
+    - colleges
+    - names
+    - petnames
+    - privateschools
+    - schools
+    - streets
 - findings:
     - Lists of issues found with vulnerable web applications (Spoiler warning)
 - interceptor:
     - The start of an interceptor proxy written in python/pride
 - misc:
     - Miscellaneous files that may/may not be very useful
+    - burp.ignore: A list of sites to be ignored by burp spider
 - sqlmap:
     - The SQLMAP python tool (not authored by myself)
 - utilities: